 39.1.
 Ideal Bose gas.
 Degenerate Bose gas.
 LL 62 We consider a non interacting Bose gas.
 Degenerate Bose gas is very different from the degenerate Fermi gas.
 Let's start by considering T=0.
 The gas is in its ground state.
 As all particles are bosons they all occupy the same state - the ground state of the one particle Hamiltonian.
 So we have one quantum state which has a macroscopic occupation.
 Let's measure energy from the energy of the lowest one particle state.
 Then the energy of the gas at T=0 is zero.
 If we add one more particle to the gas the energy will still be zero.
 As at T=0 energy and free energy are the same, then we find that the free energy is independent of the number of particles.
-So the chemical potential of the Bose gas at T=0 is zero $\mu(T=0)=0$.
+So the chemical potential of the Bose gas at T=0 is zero $\mu(T=0)=0$ .
 Now let's raise the temperature a little.
-So of the particles will spread out from the ground state to the excited states in the energy interval $\Delta \epsilon \sim T$.
-There are two possibilities - The number of states in this interval is not enough to accommodate all the particles. than the number of particles in the ground state remains macroscopic.
+Some of the particles will spread out from the ground state to the excited states in the energy interval $\Delta \epsilon \sim T$ .
+There are two possibilities - The number of states in this interval is not enough to accommodate all the particles.
+In that case the number of particles in the ground state remains macroscopic.
 It will remain so up to some finite temperature. - There is plenty of states in the interval $\Delta \epsilon$ even for infinitesimally small $\Delta \epsilon$ then the number of particles in the ground state will become microscopic at the smallest temperature.
-Let's see how it works: let's keep $\mu = 0$ even for nonzero, but small temperature.
-Then for $\epsilon \ll T$ we have $n(\epsilon) \approx T/\epsilon$.
-So we have $N = \int_0 \nu(\epsilon) n(\epsilon) d\epsilon \approx T \int_0 \epsilon^{-1} \nu(\epsilon) d\epsilon$.
-We see, that if $\nu(\epsilon) \not\to 0$, as $\epsilon \to 0$, then the integral diverges at the lower limit.
+Let's see how it works: let's keep $\mu=0$ even for nonzero, but small temperature.
+Then for $\epsilon \ll T$ we have $n(\epsilon) \approx T/\epsilon$ .
+So we have $N=\int_0 \nu(\epsilon)n(\epsilon)d\epsilon \approx T\int_0 \epsilon^{-1}\nu(\epsilon)d\epsilon$ .
+We see, that if $\nu(\epsilon) \not\to 0$ , as $\epsilon \to 0$ , then the integral diverges at the lower limit.
 So in this case we can accommodate as many particles as we want in as small energy interval as we want - this is the second possibility mentioned above.
+On the other hand, if the integral converges on the lower limit, then we can accommodate only a finite number of particles in the excited states.
+This number of particles is small for small temperatures, so if the actual number of particles is larger, then we have to keep a macroscopic number of particles in the ground state.
 Let's now look at the system closely.